Saima-Devops/Learn-Kubernetes/README.md

-# Setup Nginx Server on EC2 with kind
+# Setup Nginx Server on EC2 with Kind (Kubernetes IN Docker) Type of Cluster

+## 🧱 What is Kind?

+A tool to run Kubernetes clusters using Docker containers as nodes

+- **Cluster type:** Local / development cluster

+- **Use case:**
+    - Testing Kubernetes configs
+    - CI/CD pipelines

+- **Key idea:** Each “node” is just a Docker container

+- **Lightweight, fast, and ideal for developers**

+---

 ## Overview